GeoscienceAustralia/ptha/ptha_access/README.md

 equivalent to the maximum elevation of the tsunami wave above MSL.
 This gives an idea of how 'big' the tsunami is.

-The peak-stage exceedance rates describe how often tsunami events occur with peak-stage exceeding a particular threshold value.
-Obviously this kind of information is important to understanding tsunami hazards.
-The simplest way to examine the tsunami peak-stage exceedance rates in the 2018 PTHA is to download the following csv file:
+The peak-stage exceedance-rates describe 'how often' tsunami events occur with peak-stage above a particular threshold value.
+For example, you could ask how often peak-stages above 0.5m (or 2.0m) occur, in terms of the average number of events each year at a particular site.
+Obviously this kind of information is important for understanding tsunami hazards.
+The simplest way to examine the tsunami peak-stage exceedance-rates in the 2018 PTHA is to download the following csv
+file:
 <http://dapds00.nci.org.au/thredds/fileServer/fj6/PTHA/AustPTHA_1/EVENT_RATES/tsunami_stages_at_fixed_return_periods.csv>.
 This csv file contains columns: